Blood In Dog Stool: When Should I Be Worried?

 Apart from the causes we explained above, a few other things may be causing your dog’s bloody stool.
 They range in seriousness, including:

-• Eating foreign objects: Dogs love to explore their environment, which can sometimes result in eating things they shouldn’t.
+- Eating foreign objects: Dogs love to explore their environment, sometimes resulting in eating things they shouldn’t.
 Plastic, bones, and other sharp objects can damage their intestines and cause bleeding.

 How to Treat Dog Anal Bleeding or Bloody Stool